|

 filesystem and per Linux task / PID).

-- CPU statistics (global, per CPU and per Linux task
+- CPU statistics (global, per CPU, per NUMA nodes

 - Memory, hugepages and swap space utilization